 Zipster is still a new application in its experimental phase.
 However, there’s no denying it’s one of the best route and fare-calculating app you can use in the country.
 It’s likely going to include advanced features such as fare and time-saving routes you can take using Singapore’s on-time trains.

 25. Car Pooling

-A classic method now promoted by many ride-sharing apps such as Grab, car-pooling to save money will never grow old when it comes to saving money.
+A classic method now promoted by many ride-sharing apps such as Grab, car-pooling to save money will never grow old when it comes to saving money in Singapore.

 26. Bus Pooling

 Taking the bus to school was normal back in the day.
 Now, ride-sharing apps such as Grab and Beeline allow you to take rides that go straight to your office and everyone else’s workplaces without having to wait a while in stations — and your seat is guaranteed!

 Let’s take a break from case studies and into these helpful tracking apps!
 As the saying goes, modern problems require modern solutions.
 Nowadays, Singaporeans and foreigners in the country have access to a great number of apps for all their budgeting needs.
 Here is a great selection we think you can use to your advantage.